It doesn’t matter if you’re new to gardening or have been growing plants for decades. You already know that each plant has its own light requirements.

 During the day, the sun’s heat gradually increases until sometime before sunset.
 In other words, the afternoon sun is much hotter than the morning sun.

 Herbs getting excessive amounts of “warm” sunlight will become more prone to dehydration.
 The most obvious sign is that they will start to wilt.
 Then their leaves will slowly curl, turn yellow, and fall off.

 That’s why gardening experts always tell people to expose their plants more to the morning sun than the afternoon sun.

 Ideally, put your herbs where they can face the morning sun.
 Start when it rises until the afternoon.
 You can also buy LED or fluorescent grow lamps to prevent your herbs from receiving a lot of heat during the day.

 Full Sun Herbs:

-- Cilantro (Coriander): This herb can grow in full sun as well as partial and full shade, but it grows best with at least six hours of sunlight exposure per day.
-If the weather is too hot, however, avoid exposing it to afternoon sun.
+- Cilantro (Coriander): This herb can grow in full sun as well as partial and full shade.
+It grows best with at least six hours of sunlight daily.
+If the weather is too hot, avoid exposing it to the afternoon sun.

 - Echinacea: Being a heavy-flowering plant, it’s not odd to find that echinacea loves the full sun.

 - Borage: This is also a flexible plant that tolerates partial sun but prefers to grow in full sun.